 The date and time the file was last printed; and

 Some metadata is shared in common between almost all file types, which is why we put the word "universal" in quotes.
 The following metadata fields are available in most documents you will upload to CaseFleet:

-- The name of the person who last change the file;
+The name of the person who last changed the file;

 Adding Metadata Fields on the Sources Tab